The Complete Guide to Insurance App Design: User Satisfaction and Product Growth

 Both User Experience design and User Interface design should address potential usage issues before they arise.
 In addition, they must be engaging enough to make the product viral and appealing to new users.

-In this sense, the design of InsurTech products is similar to healthcare and FinTech app design.
+In this sense, the design of InsurTech products is similar to healthcare app design and FinTech app design.

 Let’s take a look at a few challenges so that we know exactly what we’re talking about.